 ON THIS PAGE: You will find some basic information about mesothelioma and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Mesothelioma.
 Use the menu to see other pages.
 Think of that menu as a roadmap for this complete guide.

 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Mesothelioma is a rare cancer that begins in the lining of different internal organs of the body.

-Approximately 75% to 80% of mesotheliomas begin in the lining surrounding the lungs, called pleural mesothelioma.
-Pleural mesothelioma begins in the chest cavity, but it does not start in the lungs.
-As such, it is often incorrectly called a lung cancer.
+Approximately 75% to 80% of mesotheliomas begin in the lining surrounding the lungs.
+This is called pleural mesothelioma.
+Pleural mesothelioma begins in the chest cavity.
+It does not start in the lungs and it is often incorrectly called a lung cancer.

 Peritoneal mesothelioma begins in the tissue surrounding the abdominal area, called the peritoneum.
 About 8% of mesotheliomas are peritoneal mesothelioma.